syedrakib/RSF-AccessControl/README.md

     an_action = "squash_an_apple"
     pc.is_allowed(a_role, a_user, an_action) # False
     # returns False because this role/user was never assigned any privileges on the first place

+# Removing assigned privileges from roles and users

+As noted above, let's say managers are currently allowed to remove items.

+    a_role = "manager"
+    a_user = "bob"
+    an_action = "remove"
+    pc.is_allowed(a_role, a_user, an_action) # True

+To unassign this privilege from the role of managers, we can do the following:

+    pc.unassign_privilege_for_a_role(a_role, an_action)

+Now, if we query `is_allowed` for this action by the same role and same user, we will get `False`.

+    pc.is_allowed(a_role, a_user, an_action) # False

+Similary, we can also unassign a privilege from a particular user.
+As noted above, let's say Alice is currently allowed to remove items regardless of her role.

+    a_role = None # maybe Alice was never even assigned any role in our project a_user = "alice"
+    an_action = "remove"
+    pc.is_allowed(a_role, a_user, an_action) # True

+Now, if we unassign this special privilege from Alice and then query for `is_allowed` with the same role and the same user once again, we will get `False` in return.

+    pc.unassign_privilege_for_a_user(a_user, an_action)
+    pc.is_allowed(a_role, a_user, an_action) # False

+Thus, we can **assign** privileges to roles and users.
+And also **unassign** privileges from roles and users.

+---

 # Fine-grain control with special conditions

-So far, Alice can remove any item she wants whether she is user or manager.
-Bob, as a user, cannot remove any item.
+So far, Alice was able to remove any item she wanted regardless of whether she was a user or a manager.
+However, we've just unassigned that privilege from Alice in our last example - sorry Alice.

+Now, Bob, as a user, cannot remove any item.
 But if Bob queries his privilege as a Manager then he can remove any item because the Manager role is allowed to remove items.

-Now, let's say we want to allow Bob to remove items but only those items which belong to him - not others.
+Let's say we want to allow Bob to remove items (whether he is a manager or a user) but only those items which belong to him - not others items.
 We can call this a condition called `"self_items"`.

 Now, while assigning a privilege to a user or a role, instead of supplying a boolean True/False, we can also supply a string to represent a condition.